-Funding: Hans Fischer Fellows receive an award of €30,000 plus €50,000 for travel, accommodation and research-related costs, such as the organization of workshops, etc. A further €30,000 can be allocated to the Fellowship if required (e.g. for projects with special experimental needs).
-This further funding requires an application to the TUM-IAS office and will be granted on the basis of quality, need, and availability of funds.
+Funding and Fellowship award: Hans Fischer Fellows receive €50,000 for travel, accommodation and research-related costs, such as the organization of workshops, etc. A further €30,000 can be allocated to the Fellowship if required (e.g. for projects with special experimental needs).
+This further funding requires a separate application to the TUM-IAS office and will be granted on the basis of quality, need, and availability of funds.
 Fellows will be given a maximum degree of freedom as to how they utilize these funds (within bounds set by funding agencies; the funds are administered by the TUM-IAS) and their time.
-The award will be transferred to the Fellow typically in two to three installments.
+In addition, Hans Fischer Fellows receive an award of €30,000 which will be transferred to the Fellow typically in two to three installments.
+This prize money is at the Fellow's free disposal and does not need to be disclosed or justified.